Our TV Motion Tests

 Updated

-When it matters: When watching content with long panning shots and other smooth movements.
+When watching cinematic content with long panning shots and other smooth movements.

 Score distribution

-Stutter is an artifact of motion that happens when a frame stays on the screen for too long.
-It can be bothersome while watching movies or low frame rate content because the TV has to hold each frame on longer.
+Response time stutter is an artifact of motion that happens when a frame stays on the screen for too long.
+It can be bothersome while watching movies or other low frame rate content because the TV has to hold each frame on longer.
 Stutter has an inverse relationship with a TV's response time; the quicker the response time, the more stutter there is, while a slower response time results in less stutter.

 Test results